 Colours can also change with the seasons.
 Cooler months will bring out the purple in the regular hearts and pink in the variegated version.

-The potting mix, size of the pot and watering can also have an effect on the colour.
+The potting mix, size of the pot and watering will have an effect on the colour as well.

-The leaves can range in size from couple of centimeters (0.8 inch) to less than 1 cm (0.4 inch).
+The leaves can range in size from couple of centimetres (0.8 inch) to less than 1 cm (0.4 inch).
 Again, the size of the leaves can be determined by light, seasons, size of pots and potting mix.
 Darker growing position is likely to result in bigger leaves but the plant will grow less of them.
 Plants in bright light can have smaller leaves, but the strings will have more hearts.
-In winter the leaves can sometimes also grow smaller.
+In winter the leaves may grow smaller.

 Ceropegia Woodii flowers quite prolifically and randomly, once established.
 The flowers are bulbous at the bottom with a long, tubular centre and end in a canopy of purple petals covered in fine hair.
 The colour of the flowers can range from pink to dark purple.
 If the flowers have been pollinated, two opposite, long seed pods will be formed.
 The plant can be grown from seed, though they may take a while to germinate.

 By far the most reliable method of propagating Chain of Hearts is by cuttings.
 As mentioned above, Ceropegia does not grow much or send roots in winter and so is best propagated in the warmer months.
-Our favourite time to propagate is mid-late spring as it is still fairly cool, but quite warm as well and this is when the plants grow the best.
+Our favourite time to propagate is mid-late spring as it's not too cold and not too warm either.
+This is when plants grow the best.

 The more light the hearts receive the more vibrant the colours should be.
 The variegated Chain of Hearts will turn mostly pink in a spot with a little bit of sun.
 In hot climates where temperatures often go north of 40 C (104F) Ceropegia Woodii should be kept out of strong summer sun as it can burn and younger plants would almost certainly die.

-The plant should be watered when the potting mix has dried up, though, as long as the poting mix is a good quality succulent mix and the pot has a drainage hole, Ceropegia Woodii will not mind being watered a bit more often.
-The plants will happily live outdoors, even if it rains quite a bit.
+The plant should be watered when the potting mix has dried up.
+The potting mix should a good quality succulent mix and it is best the pot has a drainage hole.
+Ceropegia Woodii will happily live outdoors and does not mind the rain.

 Ceropegia Woodii is not frost tolerant and should be brought inside in cold climates.

-Ceropegia Woodii does not mind being root-bound, though if it has been in one pot for a long time, the growth will slow down.
+Ceropegia Woodii does not mind being root-bound, though if it has been in one pot for a long time, the growth will slow down and some leaves may fall off.
 The colours tend to be more intense in root-bound plants.